baronsengir007/Ai-Assistent-Nylas/week-4/rag-optimization/README.md

 **Phase 3: Multi-Stage Retrieval**
 Execute retrieval in stages: first, use the expanded queries to retrieve a larger candidate set (20-50 documents) from your contextualized chunks.
 Apply the extracted metadata filters to ensure structural relevance.
 Then use Cohere reranking to reorder the filtered results by true semantic relevance, selecting the top 5-10 documents for generation.

-### Implementation Strategy

-**Development Approach**: Implement techniques incrementally, measuring impact at each stage.
-Start with contextual retrieval as it provides the foundation, then add query expansion for broader coverage, followed by self-query for precision, and finally reranking for optimal relevance scoring.

-**Performance Monitoring**: Track key metrics including retrieval accuracy, response relevance, user satisfaction, and system latency.
-A/B test each technique to quantify improvements.
-Monitor for edge cases where techniques might conflict or produce suboptimal results.

-**Optimization Considerations**: Balance retrieval breadth with computational cost.
-Query expansion increases API calls, while reranking adds latency.
-Consider caching strategies for frequently accessed content and implement fallback mechanisms for API failures.

-### Real-World Testing

-**Evaluation Framework**: Create a comprehensive test suite with diverse query types, document formats, and user scenarios.
-Include edge cases like ambiguous queries, domain-specific terminology, and multi-intent questions.
-Measure both quantitative metrics (precision, recall, latency) and qualitative aspects (response coherence, factual accuracy).

-**User Feedback Integration**: Implement feedback loops to continuously improve the system.
-Track which techniques contribute most to successful retrievals and adjust parameters accordingly.
-Consider implementing reinforcement learning to optimize the combination of techniques based on user interactions.

-**Scalability Planning**: Design for scale from the beginning.
-Consider distributed vector databases, caching layers, and load balancing for high-traffic scenarios.
-Plan for incremental updates to the knowledge base without full reindexing.

-This comprehensive approach creates a RAG system that is robust, accurate, and capable of handling complex real-world queries while maintaining excellent performance and user experience.

 ## Additional Resources

 - [Anthropic's Contextual Retrieval Paper](https://www.anthropic.com/news/contextual-retrieval)